-The SNIG is coordinated by CNIG (National Centre for Geographic Information) and is the result of a coordination process involving the main national, regional and local geographical information producers.
+The SNIG was created and coordinated by CNIG (National Centre for Geographic Information) and is now coordinated by IGP, being the result of a process involving the main national, regional and local geographical information producers.

-SNIG (http://snig.igeo.pt/index_old.html) is the core of geospatial data distribution and accessibility in Portugal.
+SNIG (http://snig.igeo.pt/) is the core of geospatial data distribution and accessibility in Portugal.
 In May 1995 -after 5 years of development- SNIG was officially launched on the internet and it was implemented as a fully distributed system where each node represents a producer of geospatial data.
-Via de SNIG-website, one has direct access to the webpages of each GI-producer.
+Via the SNIG-website, one has direct access to the webpages of each GI-producer.
 The institutes/agencies are of national, regional or local level according to the competence.
 The information on this website is the responsibility of each institute.